pixelry/react-app/README.md

 This is an opinionated setup, we're not trying to push a standard, we're simply sharing how we work.
 Feel free to use as is, fork, or look at the code to see what you can copy.
 We avoid a custom CLI (do you really need another abstraction?).
 You provide config files that extend the default ones we provide.
 You add scripts.
 No magic.

 Installs React, React Router, Tailwind, TypeScript, Webpack, Jest, and their dependencies and utilities (so you don't have to).

+Note: We updated the package version to match React going forward.
+As such v19.x.x uses React 19 while v1.x.x uses React 18.

 ## Quick Start